Is “learning” a dirty word to management?

 —Bringing Informal Learning Up To Date, by Jay Cross

-Given Jay’s experience it surprises me how often I’m asked how to justify attending participant-driven conferences that don’t have a nice neat program of sessions to show to the “I-decide-whether-you-go” boss.
+Given Jay’s experience it surprises me how often people ask me how to justify attending participant-driven conferences that don’t have a nice neat program of sessions to show to the “I-decide-whether-you-go” boss.
 I’d like to think that managers are able to:

-- trust that the employees they hire possess the inclination and ability to learn what they need to know to do their job better.
+- trust their employees possess the inclination and ability to learn what they need to know to do their job better.

 - be enthusiastic about conferences that effectively leverage the combined knowledge and experience of all participants rather than that of a few “experts”.

-Sadly, it’s clear that many managers see learning as a dirty word however it’s defined in their minds: whether as schooling/training or as just-in-time, focused, relevant peer learning.
+Sadly, it’s clear that many managers see learning as a dirty word however their minds define it: whether as schooling/training or as just-in-time, focused, relevant peer learning.
 Having to recast “learning” into “Working Smarter” to get management on board reveals management with a fundamental misunderstanding of modern business realities.

 Have you experienced push-back from management when you’re making a case for learning?
 Do tell!